All users can view and edit the Selection Plan feed.

 - The plan runs at the selected timeframe, and a snapshot of candidate offers is created.

-- The list of candidate offers is available for Selection staff, who review it and reject the undesired offers.
+- The list of candidate offers is made available for Selection staff, who review it and reject the undesired offers.
 See Reviewing the Scheduled Purchasing Feed.

 - The reviewed plan is run again at the selected timeframe, and the relevant offers are automatically purchased or added to DDA.